Otello (Rossini): 20th century and beyond

 After a long period of relative neglect, in the late 20th century the opera began once more to appear on the world's stages.
 A production by Pier Luigi Pizzi was given at the Rossini Opera Festival in Pesaro in 1988.
 The same production was performed at the Royal Opera House, Covent Garden, in 2000 with Bruce Ford, Mariella Devia, Juan Diego Flórez and Kenneth Tarver in leading roles.
+The opera received its premiere recording in 1978, with a cast headed by José Carreras and Frederica von Stade under the direction of Jesús López Cobos for Philips Records.
+Despite the relatively small discography of the opera in its entirety, the overture has been recorded multiple times, by artists including Sir Neville Marriner, Riccardo Chailly, Christian Benda and Donato Renzetti.
+The French conductor Antonio de Almeida also recorded ballet music from the opera in 1976 for Philips Records.

 In October 2012, Opera Southwest in Albuquerque, New Mexico, presented three performances of the opera.
 The first gave both the original and the alternative "happy" ending.
 Prior to the second performances, the audience voted for the ending they preferred, and the chosen version was then performed.
 Also in 2012, the opera was staged in Zürich by the Vlaamse Opera.
 The same production was given in Ghent and Antwerp in February and March 2014.
 Buxton Festival presented the opera in concert form in July 2014.

 Otello was performed in a production at the Theater an der Wien and the Oper Frankfurt in 2019, with Enea Scala in the title role, cast by Damiano Michieletto as a successful Muslim Arab in today's Venetian business world, with Karolina Makuła and Nino Machaidze as Desdemona.